Barbara P

 For instance, the audience members could be your colleagues, new classmates, or various guests depending on the occasion.
 Understanding your audience will help you decide what they are expecting from you as a speaker.

-Begin with a captivating opening line that grabs your audience's attention.
+The best speech introduction starts with a hook or opening line that grabs your audience's attention.
 This could be a surprising fact, a relevant quote, or a thought-provoking question about yourself or the occasion.

 1. Introduce Yourself

 Introduce yourself to the audience.
 State your name, occupation, or other details relevant to the occasion.
-You should mention the reason for your speech clearly.
+You should have mentioned the reason for your speech clearly.
 It will build your credibility and give the readers reasons to stay with you and read your speech.

 1. Keep It Concise